tedpreston29/Week-9-Assignment/README.md

 I enjoy the concepts in this assignment like using auth() and using component libraries like RadixUi(even though I didnt get to use them in this as I did not have time to.)

 I think I still need to hammer in the fundamentals of coding fully to strengthen my overall skills.
 I can understand concepts quite well, however when implementing them, I get overwhelmed with all the variations I can use and I can spend forever thinking about what is next.

+I will definitely continue working on this in my own time and add more features.
+Unfortunately I didnt have time to add any component libraries but I will try add this in future.
+I did add a modal for the add posts section which was fun to implement.